Charles Jones (basketball, born 1962)

-Charles Alexander Jones (born January 12, 1962) is a retired American basketball player and current college basketball coach who played for four seasons in the National Basketball Association.
-Primarily a forward, he played for the Phoenix Suns, the Portland Trail Blazers, and the Washington Bullets during his NBA career.
+Charles Alexander Jones (born January 12, 1962) is an American former professional basketball player and current college basketball coach who played for four seasons in the National Basketball Association.
+Primarily a forward, he played for the Phoenix Suns, Portland Trail Blazers, and Washington Bullets during his NBA career.

 Jones was born and raised in Scooba, Mississippi, where he attended East Kemper High School.
 An outstanding leaper, Jones still holds the rebound record for the Mississippi High School All-Star Game.
 He grabbed 29 rebounds in the 1980 Mississippi All-Star contest.
 Jones went on to the University of Louisville from 1980 to 1984, appearing in two Final Fours with the school during his career.
 He was named the most valuable player in the 1982 Mid-East Regional of the NCAA Tournament held in Birmingham, Alabama.
 He averaged over eleven points and nearly ten rebounds in his senior year.

 In the 1984 NBA draft, Jones was selected in the second round by the Phoenix Suns.
 As a rookie, he appeared in 78 games, starting 14 of them, while averaging nearly eight-and-a-half points and over five rebounds per game.
 In his second season, he played in only 43 games, while starting 18 of them, in a season which saw his per-game numbers go down.
 After the season, he was released by Phoenix.

 After not being on a roster during most of the 1986–87 NBA season, Jones was signed to a contract by the Portland Trail Blazers with two games remaining in their season.
 He did not make an appearance with the Blazers during those final two games, nor during the postseason.
 He remained on the Blazers' roster for the 1987–88 season, but appeared sparingly, averaging only five minutes per game.
 At the end of the season, Portland released Jones.